tbatesdev/TimeChamberFitness/documentation/3-Business_Requirements/README.md

 ###	Products:
 ⦁	The page must have 10 cards, each with an image that corresponds to the correct product.

-⦁	Under each card, there must be text for the product of the card
+⦁	Within each card body, there must be text for the product of the card

+⦁	There must be a button that says "View More" under the text within the card body.
+When the user clicks this button, there must be a modal that opens with more details about the product

-⦁	The user must be able to access each product card information through the "View More" button on each individual card
+⦁   There must be an "Add to Cart" button next to the "View More" button on each card.
+The user must be able to use this button to add items to their shopping cart

 ## Business Requirements/Back End: